chmodrwxio/chmodrwxio.github.io/_pages/banner.md

 enforcement personnel, as well as authorized officials of government agencies, both domestic and foreign.</p>

-<p>By continuing to use this system you indicate your awareness of and consent
+<p>By continuing to interact with this site you indicate your awareness of and consent
 to these terms and conditions of use. <strong>CLOSE THIS SITE IMMEDIATELY</strong> if you do not agree to the conditions stated in this warning.</p>